araichev/vegehead/README.rst

 Vegehead
 **********
-This is an open-source cookbook with the following requirements on its recipes.
+This is an open-source cookbook and a work in progress.
+In compiling it, i set the following requirements.

 **Yummy**.
 The food should taste great.

 **Fast.**
 The food should take at most 30 minutes to make, excluding trivial preparation, such as soaking legumes overnight to remove their phytic acid.
 I enjoy cooking but don’t want to spend a lot of time doing it.
-To fulfill this requirement, several of the recipes below use a pressure cooker.
+To fulfill this requirement, many of the recipes below use a pressure cooker.

 **Vegetarian**.
 The food should not require the killing of animals.
 I like to minimize the animal suffering involved in my meals and going vegetarian is a step in the right direction.
 Going vegan is a bigger step that i'm not willing to take at present.

 **Pre-industrial**.
 The ingredients should be as close as possible to the ones eaten by our pre-industrial ancestors.
 That rules out 20th-century edible food-like substances (synthetic flavorings, high-fructose corn syrup, skim milk powder, etc.), food grown with synthetic pesticides, and even canned food because of the shadey chemical linings used in the cans.
 I don’t trust that stuff.

 **Grain-free**.
 The food should not contain grains: wheat, rice, corn, oats, etc.
 I’m eating less carbohydrate these days, and cutting out grains is one simple way to do that.
 I’m cutting back on sugars, too, which is probably more important health-wise, but i'll still include some sweet recipes, such as ice cream.
-Mmm.
+Mmm, ice cream.

 Building the book yourself
 ============================
-- Run ``pipenv install``
+- Create a Python 3.7 virtual environment and run ``poetry install``
 - Change directory to ``docs`` directory and run ``make singlehtml`` and the Python library Sphinx will work its magic to build the book
 - You can then use the `resulting HTML <http://raichev.net/vegehead>`_ as is or print a PDF from it, for example